Lucas0316/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 7 adds execution permission to the owner, the group owner and the other users script 8 uses numeric for permissions adding script 9 uses number values for assigning permissions
+script 7 adds execution permission to the owner, the group owner and the other users script 8 uses numeric for permissions adding script 9 uses number values for assigning permissions script 10 set the hello’s permissions to be same as those of olleh